visualdatascience/2017/cfp.md

  * a picture of the speaker (150 pixels wide, up to 250 pixels high)
  * for previously published work: the original paper.

-To submit a paper please use the [Precision Conference System](https://precisionconference.com/~vds17/).
-After logging in go to "new submissions" and select "Submit to Abstracts" for VDS 2017.
+To submit a paper please use the [Precision Conference System](https://precisionconference.com/~vgtc/).
+After logging in go to "new submissions" and select "Submit to Abstracts/Talks" for VDS 2017.

 ### Important Dates